black-sliver/PopTracker/BUILD.md

 If you run `make CONF=DIST`, this will build non-brew versions of the libraries and replace the references in the resulting app bundle.\
 Dependencies to build the bundle: run `brew install automake libtool autoconf`

+## Why not XYZ?!

+The release builds for Windows and macos are very custom since we do not want to force msys or brew on anyone and use a gnu toolchain for development.

+* Meson's submodules system would be great, but some of them are very outdated or incomplete and maintinaing the recipes for all dependencies is too much work.
+* CMake did fail when trying to create the static windows build, at which point we'd need to modify and maintain CMake files for subprojects.
+* Autotools could probably be used to strip down the Makefile, feel free to provide an example.
+* An additional VS solution could be maintained by someone, feel free to fork, PR and document.
+* An additional XCode project could be maintained by someone, feel free to fork, PR and document.